cef62/react-pubsub/README.md

 # React-PubSub

+## Attention the library is stable but the API is under heavy refactoring.
+Not ready for production until refactoring is complete.

 ---

 React-PubSub is an abstraction layer for React.
 The idea is to enable PubSub communication between React components, completely decoupling the PubSub layer and its consumption.